Neuroinflab/kCSD-python/figures/kCSD_properties/README.txt

-Instructions for the figures from kCSD-revisited paper.
+Instructions for the figures from kCSD-python, reliable current source density estimation with quality control.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Figure 1 - Schematic